 Despite their increased popularity, even more patients are opting for nonsurgical breast lifts.

-Nonsurgical breast lifts means that no cuts or incisions are involved.
+In a nonsurgical breast lift, no cuts or incisions are involved.
 You also don’t have to be put under general anesthesia.

 Nonsurgical procedures are arguably safer because they don’t pose the risks that a mastopexy might such as: